42-Short/rust/subjects/module-01.md

 allowed symbols:
     std::Vec::*
 ```
 Leonardo has `n` tasks, which he needs to prioritize.
-He organized them into a list of tasks.
+He organized them into a vector of tasks.
 One task is defined as follows:

 ```rust
 struct Task{